 You’ll do your clinical study at some of the nation’s best hospitals, including one of Pennsylvania’s largest Magnet teaching hospitals.
 We’re affiliated with more than 50 clinical sites (urban to rural) including home health, hospice, prison, community and school settings.

 A variety of opportunities

 Research, leadership and community service are an integral part of your nursing education.
-We also offer study abroad in Central America, Ghana and Sweden.
+We also offer study abroad in a variety of international settings.

 The mission of the Cedar Crest College Undergraduate Nursing Program is to prepare professional nurses by building on a foundation firmly grounded in the liberal arts.
 A Cedar Crest College nursing education fosters development of the whole person while cultivating commitment to lifelong learning.
 Nursing graduates are empowered to assume leadership roles in a global society.

 The Bachelor of Science in Nursing and Master of Science in Nursing programs at Cedar Crest College are accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, 404-975-5000, http://acenursing.org.